kxiao1/kubernetes/notes.md

 __The Controller will normally run outside of the control plane__, much as you would run any containerized application.
 For example, you can run the controller in your cluster as a Deployment.

-For reference, Kubernetes' built-in controllers include Deployment, ReplicaSet, and StatefulSet.
+For reference, Kubernetes' built-in controllers include Deployment, ReplicaSet, Job, and so on.
 See [Workload Management](https://kubernetes.io/docs/concepts/workloads/controllers/).

 ## Helm